Annie Bunting

 Primary website: Conjugal Slavery in War SSHRC Partnership

-Annie Bunting is an Associate Professor in the Law and Society program at York University in Toronto, teaching in the areas of legal pluralism and human rights.
+Annie Bunting is an Professor of Law and Society program at York University in Toronto, teaching in the areas of legal pluralism and human rights.
 Her research expertise includes socio-legal studies of marriage and childhoods, feminist international law, and culture, religion and law.
-She is currently directing an international research collaboration on conjugal slavery in conflict situations with historians of slavery and women’s human rights activist scholars; this project includes partners in the Democratic Republic of the Congo, Liberia, Nigeria, Rwanda, Sierra Leone, South Africa, Uganda, Canada and England.
+She previously directed an international research collaboration on conjugal slavery in conflict situations with historians of slavery and women’s human rights activist scholars; this project includes partners in the Democratic Republic of the Congo, Liberia, Nigeria, Rwanda, Sierra Leone, South Africa, Uganda, Canada and England.
 She is the co-editor of Marriage by Force?
 Contestation over Consent and Coercion in Africa (Ohio Univ.
 Press, 2016) with Benjamin Lawrance and Richard Roberts; and Contemporary Slavery: Popular Rhetoric and Political Practice (Univ. of British Columbia Press, 2017) with Joel Quirk.
 She is the Deputy Director of the Harriet Tubman Institute for Research on Africa and its Diasporas at York.

 Degrees

-Master of Laws (LL.M. with Distinction), London School of Economics & Political Science, University of London
+Doctor of Juridical Science (S.J.D.), University of TorontoMaster of Laws (LL.M. with Distinction), London School of Economics & Political Science, University of London

 Bar Admission Course, Law Society of Upper Canada